Pharmacy Residency at University Health

 Stipend

-As full-time employees of UHS, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
+As full-time employees of UH, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
 Residents are also appointed as Clinical Instructors with The University of Texas at Austin College of Pharmacy.